menu

 People

-The S Honore St / Alley neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
+One of the unique characteristics of the S Honore St / Alley neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.
 The S Honore St / Alley neighborhood also has a greater percentage of children living in poverty (93.0%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Occupations